+MMS-201 Computational Functional Analysis

+Credit 4 (3-1-0)

+Course Assessment Continuous assessment through tutorials, attendance, home assignments, quizzes and One Minor Test and One Major Theory

-MMS-201 Comp utational Functional Analysis Credit 4 (3-1-0) Course Outcomes knowl 1. tudents are expected to be able to demo edge, skills, and attitudes after completing Explain the fundamental concepts of fu- their role in modern mathematics.
-Demonstrate the concepts of functional continuous and bounded linear operators, a spaces and to study the behaviour of co- expressions arising in science and engined this course.
-Inctional analysis and analysis, for example normed spaces, Hilbert lifferent mathematical Understand and apply fundamental theore normed and Banach spaces including the I the open mapping theorem, the closed uniform boundedness theorem Explain the concept of projection on Hilb ems from the theory of Hahn-Banach theorem, graph theorem, and
+Course Outcomes The students are expected to be able to demonstrate the following knowledge, skills, and attitudes after completing this course.

+1. Explain the fundamental concepts of functional analysis and their role in modern mathematics.

+- 2. Demonstrate the concepts of functional analysis, for example continuous and bounded linear operators, normed spaces, Hilbert spaces and to study the behaviour of different mathematical expressions arising in science and engineering. - 3.
+Understand and apply fundamental theorems from the theory of normed and Banach spaces including the Hahn-Banach theorem, the open mapping theorem, the closed graph theorem, and uniform boundedness theorem - 4.
+Explain the concept of projection on Hilbert and Banach spaces. - 5.
 Corelate Functional Analysis to problems arising in partial differential equations, measure theory and other branches of Mathematics.

-Normed linear spaces, Banach spaces, properties of normed spaces, finite dimensional normed spaces and subspaces, linear operators, bounded and continuous linear operators, linear functionals, 9 normed spaces of operators.
+Normed linear spaces, Banach spaces, properties of normed spaces, finite dimensional normed spaces and subspaces, linear operators, bounded and continuous linear operators, linear 9 functionals, normed spaces of operators.

-Bounded linear transformations B(X, Y) as a normed linear space, Open mapping and closed graph theorems.
+Bounded linear transformations B(X,Y) as a normed linear space, Open mapping and closed graph theorems.